alexremus26/LucaClicker/README.md

   - Hire delivery services — Automate production and sales so your income grows passively over time.

 ### To be implemented

+- Extending the range of items provided to include many varieties.

 - Selling each item will take a certain amount of time based on it's cost.

 - The time interval of the delivery will be changed based on each food item corresponding a courier.